Full Collapse: Issues with Victory and subsequent touring

 In a meeting with Brummel, he claimed that Thursday was not living up to his expectations, with the band's statement explaining: "Instead of Tony's relationship with us being based on a love for music, it was based entirely on numbers."
 However, by late 2001, Brummel began showing more concern for the band and called more frequently regarding sales.
 They soon learned that Brummel planned to sell part of Victory to MCA and, as Thursday's contract only allowed them to leave Victory for a major label, began reciprocating new-found interest from prominent labels.
 By early 2002, the decision to join Island was made as MCA began promoting Full Collapse as their own, and Thursday found itself in a legal battle with the label.
 Rickly would later note: "When we parted ways with Victory, we got our asses kicked. [...]
 Victory's lawyers were so strong."

+"Cross Out the Eyes" was released to modern rock radio stations on June 10, 2002.
 Between late June and mid-August, the band went on the 2002 Warped Tour.
 Following this, the band appeared at the Bizarre, Pukkelpop, Reading and Leeds Festivals.
 Though the band were not planning on doing another tour, they appeared at three shows on the Plea for Peace tour.
 Keeley said the band had heard about the tour from the previous year, and felt it was an appropriate way to end the touring cycle for Full Collapse.
 Live versions of "Understanding in a Car Crash", "Autobiography of a Nation", "Paris in Flames", and "Standing on the Edge of Summer" would appear on the band's second EP Five Stories Falling (2002).
 Thursday would later use Victory's lawyers to leave Island in 2007 and reunite with Brummel to work on the live/video album Kill the House Lights (2007).
 It chronicles the band's career with a documentary and concert footage emphasizing the Full Collapse era.
 It also features demos and alternate versions of songs from that album.